top of page

 Express Progress?

-Commanders Field is located in suburban Maryland, just outside of Washington, D.C.
+Northwest Stadium (formerly FedExField) is located in suburban Maryland, just outside Washington, D.C.
 It replaced the team’s longtime home RFK Stadium in 1997.
 The late Jack Kent Cooke, former owner of the Washington Redskins, spent the early 1990s looking for a new stadium.
 Finally, a location was found in the town of Landover.
-The former owner passed away before truly enjoying his team playing at their new home.
+The former owner died before truly enjoying his team playing at their new home.
 The location of the team was also even known by the United States Postal Service as Raljon, Maryland to honor Cooke’s sons, Ralph and Jon, although it was always technically in the Landover area.

-Commanders Field has seen a pretty amazing amount of expansions and reductions in seating capacity in its short lifespan.
+Northwest Stadium has seen an amazing number of expansions and reductions in seating capacity in its short lifespan.
 Entire seating sections have been physically removed from the stadium to reduce capacity.
-The stadium has seen the removal of some seats to make standing-room-only “party” sections while other seats have been covered by advertisements and tarps.
+Some seats have been removed to make standing-room-only “party” sections, while other seats have been covered by advertisements and tarps.

 There is talk every year about the team moving either back to the District of Columbia or to the Commonwealth of Virginia.
 At this point, there is no specific plan in place or motion.
 The fan support for the team has been on the downturn lately.